nbilbo/flet-alchemy/Readme.md

 # Flet-Alquemy

-Flet-Alquemy is a program for registering user tasks.
+Flet-Alchemy is a program for registering user tasks.
 Each user has their own tasks that can be viewed, updated, and deleted.
 The program also includes an authentication screen, registration screen, and home screen.

 ## Technologies Used
 Task Manager was built using the following technologies: